 This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.
 Many thanks for supporting this website!

-Where to find San Diego Boutique Hotels
+Where to find Unique Hotels in San Diego

 Fortunately, there are boutique San Diego hotels in both of these neighborhoods!
 Here are my top choices, organized by geography.
 And whatever hotel you decide, check out my list of hotel room hacks to make your hotel stay even smoother.

-Boutique Hotels in La Jolla
+Unique Hotels in La Jolla

 Upscale, beachy-chic La Jolla is a great choice of where to stay in San Diego.
 Geographically, La Jolla is located in the center of San Diego, so staying in La Jolla means that you’ll be close to everything that San Diego has to offer.
 But you may just never want to leave!